My Grandmother's Plum Jam Recipe

 - Cook slowly until all of the fruit has broken down into a paste-like consistency.
 The time for this will vary depending on how ripe and firm your plums are (expect between 20–40 minutes).

-- Add the sugar and stir over a low heat until the sugar has dissolved completely.
+- Add the sugar and stir over low heat until the sugar has dissolved completely.

-- Bring to the boil, then boil rapidly.
+- Bring it to a boil, then boil rapidly.

 - After 10 minutes, test for set.
 Do this by placing a plate in the freezer before starting.
 When you're ready for the test, take the plate out of the freezer and take the jam off the hob.
 Use a spoon to blob a little bit of jam onto the plate.
 Wait a few seconds and push it with your finger.
 If the jam is sticky and forms a skin, it is set.
 If it is runny, return the pan to the heat for another 5 minutes and test again.